XanderBaatz/fedora/README.md

 The general aim is to have a stable and flexible foundation, combined with sane defaults and broad compatibility.

 * Based on Fedora Everything (EV) image.
-* Simple stock setup of packages and applications.
+* Simple near-stock setup of packages and applications.
 * Structured in an archive-like order, with additional paths based on choices.
 (Coming soon)
 * Able to be easily reproduced in many different environments.
 * Mainly comprised of Fedora group packages to retain stability and to avoid fragmentation.